OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-50.md

 In those days and at that time,” declares the Lord, “search will be made for Israel’s guilt, but there will be none, and for the sins of Judah, but none will be found, for I will forgive the remnant I spare.

 ## Jeremiah 50:21
-“Attack the land of Merathaim and those who live in Pekod.
-Pursue, kill and completely destroy them,” declares the Lord.
-“Do everything I have commanded you.
+“Advance against the land of Merathaim and those who live in Pekod.
+Pursue, strike, and completely destroy them,” declares the Lord.
+“Carry out everything I have commanded you.

 ## Jeremiah 50:22
 The sound of battle is in the land, the sound of great destruction!

 ## Jeremiah 50:23
-How the hammer of the whole earth has been cut off and broken!
-How Babylon has become an object of horror among the nations!
+How the mighty hammer of the whole earth has been cut off and broken!
+How Babylon has become a horror among the nations!

 ## Jeremiah 50:24
-I set a trap for you, Babylon, and you were caught before you knew it; you were found and captured because you opposed the Lord.
+I laid a snare for you, Babylon, and you were caught before you knew it; you were found and captured because you opposed the Lord.

 ## Jeremiah 50:25
 The Lord has opened His armoury and brought out the weapons of His wrath, for the Sovereign Lord of Hosts has work to do in the land of the Chaldeans.